-[A single car class in Restoration Group will receive a first place trophy, but will not advance to Overall Group Judging unless their score is 292 or higher.
-In Preparation Group I "Touring" a single car class will receive a first place trophy but to advance to Overall Group judging, a score of 230 or higher is required.]
+A single car class in Restoration Group will receive a first place trophy, but will not advance to Overall Group Judging unless their score is 292 or higher.
+In Preparation Group I "Touring" a single car class will receive a first place trophy but to advance to Overall Group judging, a score of 230 or higher is required.
 In Preparation Group II "Touring", a single car class will receive a first place trophy but to advance to Overall Group judging, a score of 175 or higher is required.
 Since these are Perpetual Trophies they will remain on display at the National Office, except for the week of Parade; at which time the Executive Director will be responsible for transportation and security of the trophies to and from Parade, as well as their safety during Parade.
 The recipients will receive a permanent award to keep, provided by the Parade Committee.

-Level of Achievement Awards (Restoration Group and Preparation Groups I and II) - All automobiles participating in Restoration "Full" will be eligible for PCA Level of Achievement Awards.
-Awards will be distributed regardless of class finishing position and are based on raw scores.
+Level of Achievement Awards (Restoration Group and Preparation Group I) Awards will be distributed regardless of class finishing position and are based on rawscores.